 A word about cutesy board names: Ditch them!
 Yes, they’re lots of fun, I totally get that, but they’re not the best choice if you’re wanting to increase your traffic.How To SEO Optimize Your Pinterest Boards For More Views Click To Tweet

-2) Include keywords in board descriptions
+2) Include keywords in your board descriptions

-Use the Pinterest search bar like you did with your boards’ titles to see what’s most popular.
+Use the Pinterest search bar as you did with your boards’ titles to see what’s most popular.
 Click enter when you type a keyword and see what other keywords come up.
 Use those that are relevant to your board’s topic in the description.

 Don’t forget to click the arrow button on the very right to view more keywords!